gneely74/sign_maker_openscad/WARP.md

 ## Design Principles

 ### Base Generation
-The base is created using OpenSCAD's `offset()` function, which:
+The base is created as a solid rectangle:
-- Creates a flowing outline around the text
+- Calculated dimensions based on text size + buffer on all sides
-- Joins nearby letters into a contiguous base when they overlap
+- Provides a stable, uniform platform for the text
-- Maintains the character of individual letter shapes on outer edges
+- Simple, clean aesthetic for professional signage
-- Provides a stable platform for the text
+- Easy to mount with predictable dimensions

 ### Hole Pattern
 Holes are arranged in a single horizontal row: